Lower Lake Mary

 Sometimes it's a lake.
 Sometimes it's not.
 Lower Lake Mary, the smaller of Flagstaff's twin lakes, has a tendency to disappear during the long dry spells that periodically hit this area.
 When the lake has water in it, which actually is much of the time, its banks are usually lined with anglers trying to catch the trout which the Arizona Game and Fish Department stocks here.
 If it stays full for a year or two, it will pick up a population of northern pike and catfish.

-Access to this lake is directly off Forest Highway 3 (Lake Mary Road) at the Lower Lake Mary Picnic Area.
-This day use area is a great picnic location, no matter how high or low the water is, with wide open views and lots of tables and grills under ramadas.
-Parking is ample but trailer/RV parking can be limited on a busy day.
+Access to this lake is directly off Forest Highway 3 (Lake Mary Road).
+The Lower Lake Mary Picnic Area at the northwestern end of the lake offers a great picnic location, no matter how high or low the water is, with wide open views and lots of tables and grills under ramadas.

 During the warm season it is a good place to watch elk, deer, bald eagles, great blue herons and other waterfowl.
-This is also a good location to bring a kite or bicycle (FH 3 is a popular road for bicycle fans and racers).
+This is also a good location to bring a kite or bicycle (Lake Mary Road, aka Forest Highway 3, is a popular road for bicycle fans and racers).

 At a Glance